Iraqi Republican Guard: 2003 U.S. Invasion

-The Republican Guard then consisted of between 50,000 and 60,000 men (although some sources indicate up to 80,000), all volunteers, and some 750 Soviet T-72 and Asad Babil tanks and scores of T-55 and T-62 tanks, along with other mechanized vehicles.
+The Republican Guard then consisted of between 50,000 and 60,000 men (although some sources cite up to 80,000), all volunteers, and some 750 Soviet T-72 and Asad Babil tanks and scores of T-55 and T-62 tanks, along with other mechanized vehicles.
 A further 90-100 T-72 tanks were operated by the Special Republican Guard.
-These forces were intentionally away from the capital to avert a possible rebellion against the regime.
-The members of this body of the army were better paid, equipped, armed and trained.
-They formed a special corps that were given the ability to buy houses and given other privileges to ensure loyalty to the regime.
+These forces were intentionally placed far from the capital for averting a possible rebellion against the regime.
+The members of this body of the army were provided with better pay, equipment, and training.
+They formed a special corps, with the ability to buy houses, while also being given other privileges to ensure loyalty to the regime.

-Nevertheless, the 2nd Al Medina Armored Division and 6th Nebuchadnezzer Mechanized Division tasked with defending the Karbala Gap fought well, 23 March 2003, disrupting a strong attack conducted by the 11th Aviation Group ("11th Attack Helicopter Regiment"), damaging thirty Apaches and shooting down one and capturing the crew, David Williams and Ronald Young, both chief warrant officers.
-It was an important Iraqi success for the Apache unit was taken out of the frontline for a month while undergoing repairs.
+On 23 March, 2003, the 2nd Al Medina Armored Division and 6th Nebuchadnezzer Mechanized Division tasked with defending the Karbala Gap fought well, disrupting a strong attack conducted by the 11th Aviation Group ("11th Attack Helicopter Regiment"), damaging thirty Apaches and shooting down one, later capturing the crew consisting of David Williams and Ronald Young, both chief warrant officers.
+This delayed advances from the Apache unit, as the helicopters were under-repair.
 At least 2 Apaches of the helicopter regiment were damaged beyond repair.
-On 2 April 2003, the Iraqi units positioned around Karbala shot down a U.S. Army Sikorsky H-60 Black Hawk helicopter, killing seven soldiers and wounding four others.
+On 2 April 2003, the Iraqi units positioned around Karbala shot down a U.S. Army Sikorsky H-60 Black Hawk helicopter, killing seven soldiers and wounding four.
 Iraqi forces also shot down an FA-18 Hornet near Karbala around 8.45 AM local time.

-On 7 April 2003, an Iraqi Special Republican Guard FROG-7 rocket or an Ababil-100 SSM missile exploded among the parked vehicles of the headquarters of 2nd Brigade, 3rd Infantry Division, killing two soldiers (Private 1st Class Anthony Miller and Staff Sergeant Lincoln Hollinsaid) and two embedded journalists (Julio Parrado and Christian Liebig), wounding 15 others and destroying 17 military vehicles.
-On 8 April 2003, some 500 Iraqis (including Special Republican Guard) mounted a fierce counterattack across the Jumhuriya Bridge in Baghdad, forcing part of the U.S. forces on the western side of Baghdad to initially abandon their positions, but the Iraqis reportedly lost 50 killed in the fighting that included the use of A-10 Warthogs on the part of the US forces.
-An A-10 attack plane was shot down in combating the counterattack by an Iraqi surface-to-air missile.
+On 7 April 2003, an Iraqi Special Republican Guard FROG-7 rocket or an Ababil-100 SSM missile exploded among the parked vehicles of the headquarters of 2nd Brigade, 3rd Infantry Division, killing two soldiers (Private 1st Class Anthony Miller and Staff Sergeant Lincoln Hollinsaid) and two embedded journalists (Julio Parrado and Christian Liebig), wounding 15 and destroying 17 military vehicles.

+On 8 April 2003, some 500 Iraqis (including Special Republican Guard) mounted a fierce counterattack across the Jumhuriya Bridge in Baghdad, forcing a part of the U.S. forces on the western side of Baghdad to initially abandon their positions, but the Iraqis reportedly lost 50 soldiers in the fight because of A-10 Warthogs deployed by the USAF.
+Though, an A-10 attack plane was shot down while combating the counterattack by an Iraqi surface-to-air missile.